 Author: Thom Krupa@thomkrupa November 18, 2020

-First, we will explain the basics.
+First, I will explain the basics.

 1. What is a static site generator?